The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Robustness of

-We now turn to the proof of Lemma \ref{ULHcomplete}.
+We now turn to the proof of Theorem \ref{thm:onedulh_is_uqmac}.
 Let us start with the precise definition of the problem \onedulh:

 \begin{definition} $\onedulh$: We are given a $2$-local Hamiltonian on $n$ $d$-dimensional sites $H = \sum_{j=1}^r H_j$ with $r = \poly(n)$ arranged in a line.
 Each $H_j$ has a bounded operator norm $|| H_j || \leq \poly(n)$.
-We are also given two constants $a$ and $b$ with $b - a \geq 1/\poly(n)$.
-In ``yes'' instances, the smallest eigenvalue of $H$ is at most $a$ and all the other eigenvalues are above $b$.
+We are also given two constants, $a$ and $b$, with $b - a \geq 1/\poly(n)$.
+In ``yes'' instances, the smallest eigenvalue of $H$ is at most $a$, and all the other eigenvalues are above $b$.
 In ``no'' instances, the smallest eigenvalue is larger than $b$.
-We should decide which one is the case. \end{definition}
+We need to decide whether a given instance is a "yes" or a "no" instance. \end{definition}

-We now prove Lemma \ref{ULHcomplete}.
-That the problem is in $\UQMA$ can be seen by the following verification procedure.
-We expect as a proof the unique ground state of $H$.
-Given a witness $\ket{\psi}$, we use the phase estimation algorithm (see e.g. Ref. \cite{wocjan2006snb}) to determine, within inverse polynomial accuracy $\delta$ with exponentially high probability, its energy, i.e. $\bra{\psi}H\ket{\psi}$.
-Case it is smaller than $a + \delta$, we accept; otherwise we reject.
-It is clear that in ``yes'' instances, there is one witness which is accepted with probability exponentially close to one (the ground state of $H$), while any state orthogonal to it is accepted only with an exponentially small probability (which is the probability that the phase estimation does not give the correct answer).
+\begin{proofof}{Theorem~\ref{thm:onedulh_is_uqmac}} From the following verification procedure, it is evident that the problem is in $\UQMA$.
+As a proof, we expect the unique ground state of $H$.
+Given a witness $\ket{\psi}$, we use the phase estimation algorithm (see e.g., Ref. \cite{WZ06}) to determine its energy, i.e., $\bra{\psi}H\ket{\psi}$, within inverse polynomial accuracy $\delta$.
+The algorithm has the property that if $\ket{\psi}$ is an eigenstate of $H$, then the output will be the eigenvalue (up to accuracy $\delta$) with exponentially high probability.

+If the output of the phase estimation is smaller than $a + \delta$, we accept; otherwise we reject.
+It is clear that in ``yes'' instances, there is exactly one witness that is accepted with probability exponentially close to one (the ground state of $H$), while any state orthogonal to it is accepted only with an exponentially small probability (which is the probability that the phase estimation does not give the correct answer).